todaatsushi/profiles_crud_app/README.md

 These instructions will get you a copy of the project up and running on your local machine.

-It's recomended that you use Docker to get it running but instructions to run it manually are also included.
+It's recomended that you use Docker to get it running but instructions to run it using virtualenv are also included.

 ### Installing